-- metal: palladium, gold (white, yellow or rose) or platinum
+- metal: gold (white, yellow or rose) or platinum

 *as our jewellers are also setters, we usually don’t separate manufacturing and setting – however, many jewellers outsource setting so it is often treated as a separate charge.

-The things that most influence the cost of a ring are the type, size and quality of the main stone and the metal type.
+The things that most influence the cost of a ring are the type, size and quality of the main diamond or gemstone and the metal type.
 The metal type is determined by both the design of the ring and the size of the finger.
 Click here to learn more about choosing the right metal.

 The easiest way to explain metal is to use wedding ring pricing as an example.

-A woman with a size I or J finger looking for a 2mm platinum wedding ring is going to spend around $400 on metal, whereas a larger male with a size W finger looking for a 7mm wide ring could spend $2000 (depending on current metal price and the design, of course).
+A woman with a size I or J finger (approx 15 – 15.5mm internal diameter) looking for a 2mm platinum wedding ring is going to spend around $400 on metal, whereas a larger male with a size W finger (20.73mm diameter) looking for a 7mm wide ring could spend $2000 (depending on current metal price and the design, of course).

 On top of this, you have the cost to manufacture the ring.
-For the same couple, the metal cost (in platinum) would be $150 and $735 respectively (gold sits slightly below platinum).
+For the same couple, the metal cost (in platinum) would be $150 and $735 respectively.

 Wedding rings: A petite 2mm milgrained edge and a 7mm matte middle polished edges handmade in recycled platinum